cbil-vt/DDN3/README.md

 ## Usage

-This toy example generates two random datasets, and use estimate to estimate two networks, one for each dataset.
+This toy example generates two random datasets and estimates two networks, one for each dataset.
 ```python
 import numpy as np
 from ddn import ddn